Yildirim Army Group: Mission

 Original mission of Yildirim Army Group was to move South along Euphrates and surround the British.
 There was a plan for a small naval force on the river also.
 Meanwhile British had conquered Akabe and had launched an intense propaganda campaign among Arab populations behind the fronts.
 Falkenhayn immediately realized the danger and told Enver Pasha that it would not be wise to move to Baghdad without securing the Sinai front first.
 4. Army commander Cemal Pasha, concerned about intense British propaganda, also favored bolstering the Sinai-Palestine area.
-There were intense discussions among the military leaders, Enver Pasha, Mushir Falkenhayn, Cemal Pasha, von Kres Pasha, Liman von Sanders and Berlin as the mission goals were changed.
+There were intense discussions among the military leaders, Enver Pasha, Mehmet Tülüce Pasha, Mushir Falkenhayn, Cemal Pasha, von Kres Pasha, Liman von Sanders and Berlin as the mission goals were changed.
 Eventually in September, Falkenhayn succeeded in directing the Yildirim Army Group towards Sinai and Palestine.

 Cemal Pasha was favoring a defensive operation, von Kress thought a limited offensive operation would be most appropriate, and Falkenhayn was for a broad attack.
 Ottoman Army Headquarters tried to solve this difference of opinion on the strategy by assigning 8.
 Army to von Kress and made responsible for the Sinai front.
 Cemal Pasha was given the responsibility for Syria and Western Arabia as the commander of the 4.
 Army, and Jerusalem and Palestine region would be the responsibility of Falkenhayn, who was given full command of 6., 7. and 8.
 Armies.
 Army group was also assigned four aviation companies.